itz4blitz/ProSwap/README.md

 the startup project in Visual Studio and debugging the code.
 Likewise, to work with the frontend UI, you can set the MVC layer as the startup project.

-I want to add my own objects/models.
+I want to add my own entites.

 Great!
 Make sure from within Package Manager Console that the Data layer is the default project.
 Enable migrations for EntityFramework with "Enable-Migrations" at the console.
 Next create a migration with "add-migration MigrationName".
 Once